 Hotel Saint George

 Modern comfort meets Marfa’s eclectic and unique style in this chic hotel in the middle of “downtown” Marfa.
-Onsite facilities include a restaurant, swimming pool, bar and a fitness center.
+Onsite facilities include a restaurant, swimming pool, bar, and fitness center.

-Attentive staff go the extra mile at Hotel Saint Gorge.
+The attentive staff goes the extra mile at Hotel Saint Gorge.
 Extra touches like ping pong, art from local artists, and morning coffee with pastries make your stay feel even more special.

-That completes our list of the weird, wondeful, & unique things to do in Marfa Texas!
-Let us know what you think of this electic town in southwest Texas in the comments below!
+That completes our list of the weird, wonderful, & unique things to do in Marfa Texas!
+Let us know what you think of this eclectic town in southwest Texas in the comments below!